MartaMarchiori/MartaMarchiori.github.io/index.md

 ## Education summary and academic experiences

-*Full version in CV (with all the links)*

 Year | Institution | Description
 -----|--------------------------------------------------------------------------------------|--------------------------------------------
-2021 | Knowledge Discovery and Data Mining Laboratory: Ethical, Trustworthy, Interactive AI, with Dr Riccardo Guidotti | On-going Master’s thesis project within the field of Explainable Artificial Intelligence (XAI)
+2021 | University of Pisa | Master's Degree in Digital Humanities - Language Technologies: Thesis project on Fairness Auditing in Abusive Language Detection Systems carried out in the field of Explainability and Fairness in ML
 2020 | Fondazione Bruno Kessler, Digital Humanities group | Traineeship on Fairness analysis for abusive language detection systems detecting unintended models biases
-2020 | University of Pisa | Academic Tutor of the course Programming and Theoretical Fundamentals 2020 | University of Pisa | On-going Master's Degree in Digital Humanities: Language Technologies 2019 | University of Pisa | Bachelor's Degree in Digital Humanities: Thesis project carried out in the field of Assistive Technology for Education
+2020 | University of Pisa | Academic Tutor of the course Programming and Theoretical Fundamentals 2019 | University of Pisa | Bachelor's Degree in Digital Humanities: Thesis project carried out in the field of Assistive Technology for Education

-## Publications and academic writing
+## Publications

+* Marta Marchiori Manerba and Sara Tonelli. <a href="https://aclanthology.org/2021.woah-1.9/" target="_blank">Fine-Grained Fairness Analysis of Abusive Language Detection Systems with CheckList</a>, Workshop on Online Abuse and Harms (<a href="https://www.workshopononlineabuse.com/home" target="_blank">5th WOAH!</a>), 2021

+## Research Blog Articles

 * I wrote a post on the blog of Digital Humanities Group at FBK, titled <a href="https://dh.fbk.eu/2021/02/discriminazioni-algoritmiche-tra-pregiudizi-umani-e-decisioni-automatiche/" target="_blank">Algorithmic discrimination, between human biases and automatic decisions</a>, at the end of the internship there.
 It was really a chance to refocus and discover how passionate I am about these topics (it's in Italian, sooner or later I will translate it)